Jimmy is a war buff who has written extensively about WW1 and WW2. He lives in Scotland.

 Medaille "Winterschlacht im Osten (Russian Front Medal)

-The ribbon was coloured red, white and black to symbolise blood, snow and death
+The colours of the ribbon are red, white and black to symbolise blood, snow and death.

 German Campaign Shields

 The Narvik Shield, instituted on 19 August 1940, was awarded to all German forces that participated in the fighting around Narvik from 9 April to 9 June 1940.